Mike Smick UX Sketch Sub Page Image

 • Asking important questions about functionality

-• Developing system-breaking scenarios efficiently
+• Developing system-breaking scenarios early

-• Estimating task complexity accurately
+• Estimating task complexity

 • Understanding development challenges, even outside my expertise